|

 A. oryzae Systematic tRNA Names

-For A. oryzae, the systematic names were assigned by the genome sequencing project based on chromosome or contig location.
+For A. oryzae, the systematic names were assigned by the

-New tRNAs added by AspGD are given the systematic name of the closest upstream tRNA assigned by the sequencing project,
+New tRNAs added by AspGD are given the systematic name of the

 appended by '.1', '.2', etc. (for example, AO090002t00023.1 and AO090002t00024.1).